 These knots are complete loops that have no start or finish and could be said to represent eternity whether this means loyalty, faith, friendship or love.
-Only one thread is used in each design which symbolises how life and eternity are interconnected.
-These complex designs are used as decorative accompaniments to a variety of items including jewellery sets, plates, mugs, clothing and even cutlery.
+Only one thread is used in each design which symbolizes how life and eternity are interconnected.
+These complex designs are used as decorative accompaniments to a variety of items including jewelry sets, plates, mugs, clothing and even cutlery.

 Despite the seemingly ubiquitous nature of Celtic knots, these designs are not particularly understood.
 When you pick up a canvas bag with a Celtic knot, are you aware of the symbolism and spirituality attached to it?
 Below, we provide you with a detailed look at the different types of Celtic knot along with their origins and meaning.

 Celtic Knot History

 To understand the Celtic knot meaning we need to look to ancient history.
 Most information relating to Celtic knots is dated after 450 A.D when Christian influence on the Celtic civilization began to take hold.
 The designs can be seen in a variety of early Christian artwork and manuscripts with the addition of plants, humans and even animals in the art.

 Yet some historians believe the origins of Celtic knots could be dated right back to 500 B.C although there appears to be scant evidence to back up that assertion.
 What we do know is that knot designs were used as early as the third century A.D and can be seen on Roman floor mosaics.

 These knots were also found on the architecture and book illumination of the Byzantine Empire (Rome’s empire in the East which was founded in 330 A.D).
 Further examples of Celtic knots can be seen in Ethiopian art, Russian book illumination in the Medieval era and Islamic art.

 One of the main reasons why it is so difficult to place a precise date on Celtic knot usage in Christian artwork is because the traditional culture of Celtic knots in manuscript